rackerlabs/support-how-to/CONTRIBUTING.md

 3. Enter a name for your article in the text box at the end of the **rackspace-how-to/content/*productName*/** string.
 The name should be in the format **your-article-name.md** and should reflect the title of the article.

-4. Enter header information using the format shown in the following example:
+4. <a name="metadata"></a>Enter header information using the format shown in the following example:

            ---
            permalink: title-of-article/